10 Killer Kettlebell Exercises

 This is the first of the full range of movement KB exercises which sees the trainer cycle the bell from the lowest to the uppermost position.
 The initial phase of the movement is kettlebell training’s answer to the Olympic ‘clean’ where with one smooth crisp pull the bell is brought into the nook of the arm.
 From here we execute a perfect jerk pausing momentarily in the top most position before retracing our steps.

-Position yourself directly over the kettlebell with a nice wide stance – about one and a bit shoulder width should do it.
+Position yourself directly over the kettlebell with a wide stance – a smidgen over shoulder width.

 Bending at the knee and keeping the back perfectly straight grasp the kettlebell.